alexanderkoller/pergamon/src/citation-styles.typ

   /// Separator symbol to connect the citations for the different keys.
   /// -> str
   citation-separator: "; ",

+  /// The string that separates the prefix from the citation.
+  /// -> str
+  prefix-separator: " ",

+  /// The string that separates the suffix from the citation.
+  /// -> str
+  suffix-separator: ", ",

   /// When typesetting lists (e.g. author names), #bibtypst will use this
   /// delimiter to combine list items before the last one.